 This slow rate of change cannot continue, we must speed up repairing our culture to make it inclusive, celebrating diversity and enhancing belonging of all ethnicities and backgrounds.

 An eloquent vison of the journey we are beginning can be found in an open letter to the University from Diversity@Edinburgh Neuroscience.
 We fully endorse this.

 As Head of School this is an issue that I feel passionate about and so with the help of many colleagues in the School of Biological Sciences and across the University, I guarantee actions that remove racism from our structures.

-Our Equality, Diversity and Inclusion agenda within the School, led by Sinead Collins (interim SBS Director of EDI) and Karen Halliday (College Dean of Systematic Inclusion), will commit to the following:
+Our Equality, Diversity and Inclusion agenda within the School, led by Sinead Collins (SBS Director of EDI) and Karen Halliday (College Dean of Systematic Inclusion), will commit to the following:

-- Ensuring that the Equality Diversity and Inclusion (EDI) Committee has BAME representation
+- Ensuring that the Equality Diversity and Inclusion (EDI) Advisory Group has BAME representation

 - To develop and implement a BAME strategy for the School to alter our culture and practices – opening conversations and tackling key concerns such as race discrimination, cultural blindness, BAME student attainment gap and staff equality.